 After the “drop period,” a student may elect to withdraw from a course but not later than the 14th school day following midterm, at which time the designation of “W” is placed on the transcript.

 If a midterm grade is low, the student does have options.
 First, the student should visit with the instructor of the course to discuss the situation.
-Second, the student can visit the Hawley Academic Resource and Advising Center to inquire about tutoring options.
+Second, the student can visit the The Center for Academic Resources (The Center) to inquire about tutoring options.
 Third, the student can consider withdrawing from the class if it appears the student cannot be successful in the course.
 Students should also take the step to visit with their academic advisor to discuss academic progress.
 If a student chooses to withdraw, the process must be completed before the stated last date of withdrawal.
-The student can visit the Registrar’s Office or Hawley Center to determine this date.
+The student can visit the Registrar’s Office or The Center to determine this date.

 Yes, a student can repeat a course in order to make the attempt to earn a better grade.
 However, if students wish to improve their GPA at Simpson College, the course must be repeated at Simpson College and it must be taken on a letter-graded basis.
 Grades for each time a course is taken remain on the permanent academic record; however, credit will be given only once and only the last grade (for Simpson College coursework) will be computed into the grade point average.
 If a student retakes a course elsewhere and transfers it to Simpson College, the Simpson College GPA will not be affected because the grade of the course transferred in will not replace the grade of the course taken at Simpson College.

 Once the final grades have been delivered to the Registrar’s Office, they are considered final.
 The only basis for changing a grade is the demonstration of a clerical error on the part of the instructor in determining the grade.
 Any request for a grade change must be made in writing (or possibly electronically) in a note to the Registrar’s Office from the instructor.